RUC-NLPIR/FlashRAG-Paddle/docs/configuration.md

 rerank_use_fp16: True

 # -------------------------------------------------Generator Settings------------------------------------------------#
-framework: fschat # inference frame work of LLM, supporting: 'hf','vllm','fschat', 'openai'
+framework: hf # inference frame work of LLM, supporting: 'hf', 'openai'
 generator_model: "llama3-8B-instruct" # name or path of the generator model
 # setting for openai model, only valid in openai framework
 openai_setting: